MUSHROOM & RICOTTA RAVIOLI

 THE BROWN BUTTER SAUCE

 2. Finally add in the ravioli, gently tossing until glazed in the glossy sauce.
-Finish with a grating of parmesan cheese and serve immediately.
+Finish the mushroom ricotta ravioli with a grating of parmesan cheese and serve immediately.